 The workshop provides students with strategies to develop balance among their many priorities and responsibilities.
 Students will learn more about identifying habits that promote thriving and learn practical time management strategies to help build new habits.

 In this workshop, students will learn how mindfulness strategies can be applied to scheduling and planning, maintaining focus and concentration, and taking notes in lecture and from texts.

 Motivation and Perseverance

 Difficulties are a normal part of life that we all experience every semester.
 But that doesn’t mean that they are easy to deal with!
-In this final Thriving in Action session, we will talk about how to persevere and stay motivated when we face difficult situations.
+In this final Thrive session, we will talk about how to persevere and stay motivated when we face difficult situations.
 We will discuss strategies for maintaining motivation during stressful times of the semester and identify strategies for handling feedback and for learning from previous assessments.